birddevelper/WYNA/README.md

 # WYNA
 WYNA is a tiny bot.
 It asks your name and remembers your face and your name.
-Next time it sees you, you will be recognised by WYNA.
+Next time it sees you, it recognize you.

 It uses Face-net to extract features of people's face, you need to download facenet keras model from [here](https://www.mediafire.com/file/2gtjcz6ig9jsjyn/facenet_keras.h5/file).